marcinbor85/cAT/README.md

 * object-oriented architecture
 * separated interface for low-level layer
 * multiplatform and portable
-* asynchronous api with event callbacks
+* asynchronous api (only 2 functions) with event callbacks
 * only two source files
 * unit tests